-Over the next few weeks, Peter and Eun worked with Kora, building their basic understanding of tactical arcana.
-They weren’t experts, but they were able to execute some rudimentary attacks and hip-pocket defense; they could knock people down, create a sigil-formed shield that could deflect or reduce damage, and a few other things of similar nature.
+Over the next few weeks, Peter and Eun worked with Kora, building their basic understanding of tactical arcana, learning to execute rudimentary attacks and hip-pocket defense.
+Soon, they could knock people down, create sigil-formed shields that could deflect or weaken hostile enchantments, and a few other things of similar nature.

-Kora also taught them evasive enhancements; they could slide across the floor like they were wearing roller-skates, run up walls, twist through the air, and jump ten feet high if they put their mind to it.
-Peter, who already had an excellent grasp of body mechanics and spatial orientation due to years of breakdancing, was a natural at it.
+Kora also taught them evasive magic; they could slide across the floor like they were wearing roller-skates, run up walls, twist through the air, and jump ten feet high if they put their mind to it.
+Peter, who had an excellent grasp of body mechanics due to years of breakdancing, was a quick study.

-“This is fucking awesome!” he exclaimed, launching into an aerial cartwheel and spinning three times clockwise as his body inverted.
+“This is awesome!” he exclaimed, launching into an aerial cartwheel and spinning three times clockwise as his body inverted.
 He landed with a light thump and grinned broadly.
-“Fucking magic, man—this shit is fun.”
+“This shit is fun.”

 “Keep in mind what it’s for.”
 Eun waved her hands in snappy flicks.
 Marble-sized orbs drifted up from her fingers.